nothingisuseless/techsaksham/README.md

 ## Libraries Used : streamlit, ollama_project, langchain, warnings, tempfile, textwrap

 ## Functionality :

 GUI based on streamlit.

 RAG based model which provides contextual information from the document uploaded.
+This reduces risk of hallucination.